 x xNID

-Here, too, we have to cope with the stridency of this expression from the perspective of natural language, being presented as a one-place predicate, and here, too, this stridency must be overcome.
+Here, too, we have to address the stridency of this expression from the perspective of natural language, being presented as a one-place predicate, and here, too, this stridency must be overcome.
 The problems arising from this type of use of the reduction rule will be broadly discussed below (at ###).

-I would like to add parenthetically that I have had some deliberations with regard to the relation of identity, and similarly also with the concepts of negation, union, parthood and intersection, that will follow.
-By this I do not mean the familiar deliberations of the logicians (especially from Quine onwards) regarding the nature of the relation of identity and whether it is needed for predicate logic.
+I would like to add parenthetically that I have engaged in some deliberations with regard to the relation of identity, and similarly also with the concepts of negation, union, parthood and intersection.
+By this I do not mean the familiar deliberations of logicians (especially from Quine onwards) regarding the nature of the relation of identity and whether it is needed for predicate logic.
 The arguments of those deniers of identity are not convincing, even prima facie, and I will not argue with them here.
 The problem is different.
 First, we should remember that the above-mentioned relations have parallels in the connectives of propositional logic, and it would be proper to set for these connectives formal parallels relating to non-propositional relations (and I will do so below).
-Second, we have to remember that according to Ockham's razor we should aspire to reduce those connectives (and their non-propositional parallels) to the lowest possible number, i.e. to the most foundational concepts.
-And herein lies the problem: Which are the most foundational concepts?
-From the perspective of our intuition, the concepts of identity and negation, for example, are foundational in the first degree; from the perspective of formal analysis, however, they are not: Truth tables teach us that the connectives NOR and NAND are more elementary than equivalence and negation, which are their approximate propositional parallels (actually, equivalence is a weaker connective in the propositional plane than identity is in the object plane, but particularly because of that it is prior to it and more elementary than it).
-That is because one can express equivalence and negation, in fact all the connectives, by NOR and NAND.
-Eventually, I opted in this case for natural intuition, in spite of my principled position that logic must surmount "natural" intuitions.
-Put simply, without identity and negation there are no objects, no propositions, no sentences and consequently there are no relations and no connectives.
+Second, we have to remember that according to Ockham’s razor we should aspire to reduce those connectives (and their non-propositional parallels) to the lowest possible number, i.e. to the most foundational concepts.
+And herein lies the problem: which are the most foundational concepts?
+From the perspective of our intuition, the concepts of identity and negation, for example, are foundational in the first degree; from the perspective of formal analysis, however, they are not: truth tables teach us that the connectives NOR and NAND are more elementary than equivalence and negation, which are their approximate propositional parallels (actually, equivalence is a weaker connective in the propositional plane than identity is in the object plane, but particularly because of that it is prior to it and more elementary than it).
+That is because one can express equivalence and negation, and in fact all the connectives, by NOR and NAND.
+Eventually, I opted in this case for natural intuition, in spite of my principled position that logic must surmount ‟natural” intuitions.
+Put simply, without identity and negation there are no objects, no propositions, no sentences, and consequently no relations and no connectives.
 Therefore even NOR and NAND will not be able to be applied to anything until an object is determined to be identical to itself and nonidentical to all the rest.
-The concepts of identity and negation are therefore a precondition to the existence, and also to the notions, of NOR and NAND, and therefore precede them from the metaphysical point of view.
-In the light of this, it is not sheer natural intuition that decided the dilemma, but a solid metaphysical justification, even if not a formal one.
+The concepts of identity and negation are therefore a precondition of the existence, and also of the notions, of NOR and NAND, and therefore precede them from the metaphysical point of view.
+In light of this, it is not sheer natural intuition that decided the dilemma, but a solid metaphysical justification, even if not a formal one.